 There are lots of fabric options for this coat; I’ll walk you through the versions I made to give you some ideas.
 For Jeanie, I made one in some leftover canvas with a cozy lining I cut from a polyester throw blanket I scored at the dollar store.
-For Harry, I made a wool version with a precious scrap of Pendleton wool leftover from Heather’s coat she made a few years ago, lined with some sherpa from this jean jacket (yes, Heather & Harry will have matching coats, and yes, we will have to document this with lots of photos).
+For Harry, I made a wool version with a precious scrap of Pendleton wool leftover from Heather’s coat she made a few years ago, lined with some sherpa from this jean jacket (yes, Heather & Harry have matching coats, and yes, they cause quite the scene walking around like this).
 And finally, for this tutorial, I made a raincoat version in a waterproof goretex leftover from this anorak, lined with a crispy tartan twill we had in the scrap box (I would not recommend trying to make bias tape out of said crispy twill however, live and learn y’all).

 As you can see, this pattern works with a wide variety of fabrics; what you need to figure out is if you’re going for water resistant, warmth, or a combo of the two.
 You can beef up the warmth with your lining fabric (sherpa and fleece are lovely!) or use a regular woven for the lining and use a quilt batting as the middle layer, which will give you the opportunity to do some quilting.
 Choose your own puppy adventure!